Skip to content

 OAuth2Auth<TFlows extends OAuth2Flow[]>

 OAuth 2.0 is an authorization protocol that gives an API client limited access to user data on a web server.
-OAuth relies on authentication scenarios called flows, which allow the resource owner (user) to share the protected content from the resource server without sharing their credentials.
-For that purpose, an OAuth 2.0 server issues access tokens that the client applications can use to access protected resources on behalf of the resource owner.
+OAuth relies on authentication scenarios called flows, which allow the resource owner (user) to share protected content from the resource server without sharing their credentials.
+For this purpose, an OAuth 2.0 server issues access tokens that client applications can use to access protected resources on behalf of the resource owner.
 For more information about OAuth 2.0, see oauth.net and RFC 6749.

 Application hierarchy